edtankian97/microbiota_sialylation/README.md

 With all protein fasta downloaded, remove duplicated sequences with CD-HIT, which can be downloaded following this [guide](https://github.com/weizhongli/cdhit)
 After installation, follow this step for each enzyme.
-In brackets, it's the output file name that you may apply according to enzyme name and MODE_TYPE which can be review, unreview or mixed, according to original fasta dataset
+In brackets, it's the output file name that you may apply according to enzyme name and MODE_TYPE which can be review, unreview or mixed, according to original FASTA dataset
-(Example: cd-hit -i CMP_synthase_mixed.fasta -o CMP_synthase_mixed_100_per_cent.fasta -c 1.00 -n 5 ).
+(Example: cd-hit -i CMP_synthase_mixed.fasta -o CMP_synthase_mixed_100_per_cent.fasta -c 1.00 -n 5).
 ```
 cd Protein_database
 mkdir CD_HIT